‘Bachelor In Paradise’: Chris Harrison Reveals Cast Members Continued Relationships During Shutdown

-Bachelor in Paradise will be back to its old self—after that sex scandal involving Corinne Olympios and DeMario Jackson, which resulted in a temporary production shutdown, is addressed during the first two episodes of the show.
+Bachelor in Paradise will be back to its old self after that sex scandal involving Corinne Olympios and DeMario Jackson, which resulted in a temporary production shutdown, is addressed during the first two episodes of the show.
 The fourth season of ABC’s summertime dating show will address the controversial shutdown right off the bat and then get back to business after Corinne and DeMario clear the air during an “interview” episode, according to the Hollywood Reporter.
-But it will also be a very different season of Paradise because much of the relationship drama took place off-camera.
+But it will also be a very different season of Paradise because much of the relationship drama took place off camera.

 Bachelor in Paradise host Chris Harrison says it was a “miracle” that the show was able to return after the two-week shutdown.
 The entire Bachelor in Paradise cast and hundreds of production crew were all sent home from Mexico while Warner Bros. investigated allegations of sexual misconduct on-set after an alleged complaint from a producer.
 Once Paradise was given the green light to return to ABC’s summertime schedule, the entire season was filmed in just 10 days.
 Harrison told THR that while the Corinne-DeMario drama will consume much of the first two episodes, by the third week the rose-filled reality show will feel “very much like Paradise” again.

 Harrison also revealed that during the Bachelor in Paradise shutdown, many of the cast members sought each other out as they awaited word on the future of the ABC reality show.
-And in a BiP first, relationships that started before the shutdown continued off-camera.
+And in a BiP first, relationships that started before the shutdown continued off camera.

 “A lot of them went home, and it was odd being home, so they sought each other out and went to Dallas and wherever they could to be together as a group going through all of this,” Harrison told THR of the Bachelor in Paradise cast.

-Harrison revealed that immediately following the initial production shutdown there was an ” in-limbo period” where producers weren’t sure what was going to happen with the show.
+Harrison revealed that immediately following the initial production shutdown, there was an ” in-limbo period” where producers weren’t sure what was going to happen with the show.

 “We kept the cast in Mexico,” he told THR.